kshedden/case_studies/methods/writing-tips.md

 - It is important to distinguish "testable assumptions" (which need not really be assumptions at all if you carefully assess them), versus "untestable assumptions", which you must take on faith.
-Of course, most assumptions are neither completely testable or completely untestable, but fall somewhere in between.
+In practice, most assumptions are neither completely testable or completely untestable, but fall somewhere in between.

 - Keep in mind the distinction between "methods" and "models".
 A "method" is any technique used for analyzing and gaining insight from data.
 A "model" is